ibmArtifacts/custom-jwt-invoke/README.md

 ![image](https://user-images.githubusercontent.com/66093865/162878276-40077b41-de22-4948-9d64-1d9de2c25c57.png)

 ## Designing the Policy Palette (look, feel, and input of the policy)
+Please familiarize yourself with the JWT-Auth-Invoke-policy.yaml in the [JWT-Auth-Invoke-policy.zip](https://github.com/ibmArtifacts/custom-jwt-invoke/blob/main/JWT-Auth-Invoke-policy_v1.0.2.zip) in this repo.

-The properties are set accordingly per diagram below for the user to input value during design time.
+The properties are set accordingly per diagram below for the user to input values during design time.
 ![image](https://user-images.githubusercontent.com/66093865/162878580-0b92f9de-8955-4745-b5c0-5e0fe399276f.png)

 During runtime, the property values will be assigned to the local.parameter() keys, respectively in memory of the gateway, and could be called upon within the Assembly section as shown in the diagram below: